Music Recommendation with Large Language Models: Challenges, Opportunities, and Evaluation: LLMs in Music Recommendation: Domain-specific Challenges and Opportunities

 \item On music streaming platforms, the most common form of feedback is implicit.
 Implicit feedback refers to user actions and behaviors that are not explicitly provided as signals of preference.
 In this setting, feedback is typically derived from listening time or from binary listening events defined by a time threshold, often set at 30 seconds.
 The challenge stems from implicit feedback being a noisier signal of interest than explicit ratings or reviews~\cite{sguerra2025uncertainty}.
 Moreover, in the absence of explicit textual feedback, user preference modeling must rely on item metadata, whose quality varies considerably~\cite{matrosova2024recommender}.

 \item User musical preferences are complex, often spanning both short- and long-term dimensions~\cite{sguerra2025biases}.
-Short-term preferences reflect recent explorations and can be quite noisy, while long-term preferences capture more stable tastes developed over years.
+Short-term preferences reflect recent interactions and can be quite noisy, while long-term preferences capture more stable tastes developed over years.
 However, long-term preferences may also become outdated and lack novelty.
 Moreover, musical preferences are highly contextual.
 For example, soundtracking---selecting music for a given activity, is a very common way of consuming music~\cite{fuentes2019soundtracking, marey2024modeling}.
 In different contexts, users will change the type of music they consume to match the mood or the energy pertaining to their current activity: someone will play energetic music when working out or calm music for studying.
 This can drastically change the user's preferences, something that a static user representation might not be able to pick up.

+More broadly, soundtracking illustrates a functional use of music, where listening is guided by an explicit goal rather than by genre or artist affinity alone.
+In many everyday scenarios, music is used to support an intended outcome (e.g., focusing, regulating mood, or increasing motivation).
+These functional aspects of listening are consistent with evidence that music can influence human cognition, emotion, and behavior~\cite{rentfrow2012role}.
+Consequently, music consumption is often highly situational, shaped not only by enduring taste but also by immediate purpose and context.

 \item Affective responses can be quite subjective in nature when it comes to music.
 So are their impact on music preferences.
+A key distinction in this regard is between perceived and induced emotions.
+Music can both convey an emotion and evoke an emotional response, and the gap between these two aspects is non-trivial.
+Perceived emotion refers to the emotion recognized as being expressed by the music (e.g., identifying a piece as ``sad''), whereas induced emotion corresponds to what the listener actually feels while listening, which can vary substantially across individuals~\cite{song2016perceived}.
+This inconsistency further complicates affect modeling, particularly in the absence of explicit user-provided affective feedback.

 An additional factor making the use of affective cues challenging is that music is a highly multimodal artifact~\cite{deldjoo_content-driven_2024} and different channels of delivery (e.g., audio, lyrics, album cover, video clip) may elicit different emotions.
 Moreover, emotions may dynamically evolve over the time a user listens to a music piece.
-How to acquire and integrate such emotional trajectories in the recommendation process is still an intricate problem. \end{enumerate}
+How to acquire and integrate such emotional trajectories in the recommendation process is still a complex problem. \end{enumerate}

 \paragraph{Key changes introduced by LLMs.}